DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/intro.md

-# The EDGE Approach to Digital Solutions
+# EDGE approach to Digital Solutions

 The QCAA Digital Solutions curriculum a problem solving approach called EDGE, which stands for Explore, Develop, Genreate and Evaluate.